indratanusaha/indratanusaha.github.io/_posts/2025-11-02-my-blog-post.md

-# The heart-wrenching case against Capitalism: Part 2 – The Unnatural Philosophy of Capitalising on Resources
+# The heart-wrenching case against Capitalism: Part 2 – Inhumane Philosophy, Immediate Intervention is Required
 To read Part 1, go to this link: https://indratanusaha.github.io/2025/11/01/my-blog-post.html

 ## The unnatural restriction on Ātmā